Audits reveal millions in Medicare Advantage overcharges - NewsBreak

 "At the end of the day, it's taxpayer dollars that were spent," said David Lipschutz, a senior policy attorney with the Center for Medicare Advocacy.
 "The public deserves more information about that."

-At least three parties, including KHN, have sued CMS under the Freedom of Information Act to shake loose details about the overpayment audits, which CMS calls Risk Adjustment Data Validation, or RADV.
+At least three parties, including KHN, have sued CMS under the Freedom of Information Act to shake loose details about the overpayment audits, which CMS calls Risk Adjustment Data Validation.

 In one case, CMS charged a law firm an advance search fee of $120,000 and then provided next to nothing in return, according to court filings.
-The law firm filed suit last year, and the case is pending in federal court in Washington, D.C.
+The law firm filed suit last year, and the case is pending in federal court in Washington.

 KHN sued CMS in September 2019 after the agency failed to respond to a FOIA request for the audits.
 Under the settlement, CMS agreed to hand over the audit summaries and other documents and pay $63,000 in legal fees to Davis Wright Tremaine, the law firm that represented KHN.
 CMS did not admit to wrongfully withholding the records.